bobmahalo/DTCC/Ledger.md

-The [[stock]] ledger is maintained by the [[Transfer Agent]].
+The [[Stock]] ledger is maintained by the [[Transfer Agent]].
 It is the official record of a company's shareholders, the number of shares they own, and a history of all equity transactions.

 [[ComposerX]]